-I’m truly happy to be part of the HAM community; and, yesterday, 23-March-2017, I met several awesome experienced HAM operators: Tom (N6MVT), George (W6SUV), and Jim (N6MED).
+I’m truly happy to be part a new HAM operator in the HAM community; and, yesterday, 23-March-2017, I met several awesome experienced HAM operators: Tom (N6MVT), George (W6SUV), and Jim (N6MED).
 These three HAM operators are pivotal players behind the CARLA communications network, which provides emergency assistance and other types of communications resources throughout Northern and Central California and Western Nevada.

 Tom (N6MVT) created the CARLA’s System 2 Repeater, located in San Francisco’s Financial District, to be a communications vehicle for HAM operators to socialize; and, most importantly, to be a communications vehicle for HAM operators to communicate vital information during times of emergencies and civil catastrophes.
 I’ve heard HAM operators from Oregon on CARLA’s System 2 Repeater.

 Last night, 23-March-2017, @ 1930 Hours PDT, I participated in a net control meeting with ORCA, which was led by another cool HAM operator, David (WB6NER).
 Net control meetings are a great place to meet other HAM operators that work on public safety issues in order to be prepared for an emergency situation.
 ORCA’s net control meets every Thursday, at 1930 Hours PST/PDT, on repeater WB6NDJ.

 People of all ages and backgrounds legally use the HAM network; and, I’m noticing an upward trend in the HAM network within my social circles.
 Even though Twitter, Instagram, and other social platforms exists, people are starting to integrate themselves into the HAM network.
 In my opinion, it’s nice to connect with people via voices and physical presence.
 It’s nice to talk about our respective HAM rigs and shacks and exchange new ideas of using the HAM transceiver.